ChunMinChang/blog/_posts/2020-10-26-code-reviews-i-did-in-mozilla.md

 I am also willing to raise my opinions outside of Mozilla.
 When implementing the media-session, I filed several [spec issues](https://github.com/w3c/mediasession/issues?q=is%3Aissue+author%3AChunMinChang) and proposed [potential solutions](https://github.com/w3c/mediasession/issues/234#issuecomment-530540930).

-The team-wise communication is important part to make the whole team succeed.
-I am willing to help the team members to get the information they need to take further action, or share my views to any problems I spot.
-For example, I reported a WebRTC device-switching bug and gave a [code analysis about the cause and its possible solutions](https://bugzilla.mozilla.org/show_bug.cgi?id=1572281#c2).
-I also let the mp4parse-rust contributors noticed their new test settings [cannot work with Rust Nightly](https://github.com/mozilla/mp4parse-rust/pull/205#issuecomment-597326901) so they can fix it.
+The team-wise communication is a important part to make the whole team succeed.
+I am willing to help the team members to get the information they need to take further actions, or share my views to any problem I spot.
+For example, I reported a *WebRTC* device-switching bug and gave a [code analysis about the cause and its possible solutions](https://bugzilla.mozilla.org/show_bug.cgi?id=1572281#c2) even though *WebRTC* is not the area I was working on.
+I also let the *mp4parse-rust* contributors noticed their new test settings [cannot work with Rust Nightly](https://github.com/mozilla/mp4parse-rust/pull/205#issuecomment-597326901) so they can fix it.

 ## Closing Words

+I hope the review-records here can reveal a part of my daily job.
+It's a reference to myself and to anyone who is interested in my review skills.
+Code-review is an important part to help the whole team succeed.
+Besides my daily programming work, I try my best to help others.

-During the pademic, I come to realize what mindset I need to have, when reviewing the patches from my peers.
+During the pademic, I come to realize what mindset I need to have when reviewing the patches from my peers.
 I come to realize that everyone needs companionship and constructive suggestions -- Cut right to the point, but “you don’t have to face the difficulty alone”.

 [overengineering]: why-is-overengineering-bad
 [specific-code-is-bad]: avoid-adding-code-for-a-specific-case-only